samid737/scrambledev/_posts/2017-03-01-progress-part-1-flight-mechanics-physics-system-world-setup.md

 	 - structural limits

 ## Physics system
 At this point, there is no physics involved,  just A sprite placed somewhere inside the game world.
 By using Phaser its [arcade physics](https://phaser.io/examples/v2/category/arcade-physics) system, we can begin giving some physical sense to the aircraft sprite (inside Phaser).
 The aircraft is considered to be A single rigidbody ([Assumption](#)).
+For now, supersonics are not considered.
+A subsonic aircaft is modeled, calibrated, tested first and if necessary (the approximation errors are intolerable), we consider supersonic flight.

 ### Built in properties
 Arcade physics is perfectly suitable for rigidbody dynamics and we can rotate and translate the aircraft using the following physics properties: